 It is into this environment that the use of lasers has been thrust.
-Of course, lasers are technologically advanced approach to the treatment of a variety of human diseases.
-Lasers produce coherent light energy of a sufficient strength and of a specific wavelength which when projected into tissue is differentially absorbed by the target material, producing heat and hence tissue destruction.
-Other tissue components are unaffected and so spared.
+Lasers have become a technologically advanced approach to the treatment of a variety of human diseases.
+Lasers produce coherent light energy of a sufficient strength and of a specific wavelength that, when projected into tissue, is differentially absorbed by the target material, producing heat and hence tissue destruction.
+Other tissue components are unaffected and remain unharmed.

-Traditional approaches to treating toenail fungus are largely limited to oral drugs that are associated with adverse side effects and prescription topicals and home remedies that have not been proven effective, and in some cases show to have adverse side effects.
+Traditional approaches to treating toenail fungus are largely limited to oral drugs that are associated with adverse side effects and prescription topicals and home remedies that have not been proven effective and in some cases can have adverse side effects.
 Despite limitations associated with these approaches, however, it is estimated that Americans currently spend about $2.1 billion annually on treating toenail fungus with prescription drugs alone.

-Please call our Chicago podiatry office at (847) 666-5504 if you have any additional questions about laser treatment for toenail fungus and we will be happy to provide you with all the information that you may need.
+Please call our Chicago podiatry office at (847) 390-7666 if you have any additional questions about laser treatment for toenail fungus, and we will be happy to provide you with all the information that you may need.
 With 15 podiatry offices in and around the Chicago area, there is sure to be an office near you!